kaycix/northcoastcnpsnursery/_pages/volunteer.md

     #url: "/gardens"
     #btn_label: "READ MORE &#8594;"

+social:
+  - image_path: /assets/images/icons/social.png
+    title: "Social Media Contributor"
+    excerpt: "Create connection by becoming a contributor on our Facebook and Instagram accounts.
+Ideal candidates would stop by the nursery once or twice a month to be able to share insight into nursery operations."
+    #url: "/gardens"
+    #btn_label: "READ MORE &#8594;"

 ---
 <p>
 The Nursery's volunteer program is designed to provide training, support and connection.
 We would love for you to join us - whether you come often or occasionally, everyone can help make a difference.